 Of important note, Solana Beach is also a city of artists.
 Solana Beach has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Solana Beach’s character.

-One of the nice things about Solana Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Solana Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Solana Beach in 2010 was $61,511, which is wealthy relative to California and the nation.
-This equates to an annual income of $246,044 for a family of four.
-However, Solana Beach contains both very wealthy and poor people as well.
+The per capita income in Solana Beach in 2010 was $65,547, which is wealthy relative to California and the nation.
+This equates to an annual income of $262,188 for a family of four.

 The most common language spoken in Solana Beach is English.
 Other important languages spoken here include Spanish and French.